serokell/blog-posts/typescript-for-haskellers/article.md

 #### Discriminated unions, or a data type analogue

-Going further with unions makes it possible to construct an analogue of Haskell data types.
+By storing a unique property in each member of an union that we can switch on, we can make an analogue of Haskell data types.
-Those are called discriminated unions.
+Unions like these are called [discriminated unions](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions).
-The main idea is to store a unique property for each variant that will allow switching on it.

 ```typescript
 type Result =